DnopPondz/mmo/README.md

    MONGODB_URI=mongodb+srv://<username>:<password>@<cluster-url>/idle-mmo?retryWrites=true&w=majority
    ```
    > **Tip:** If you are just exploring the UI, you can skip this step.
 The API routes automatically fall back to an in-memory store
-   > when `MONGODB_URI` is not configured, so the game boots without any external services.
-Data will reset whenever the server
+   > when `MONGODB_URI` is not configured or the MongoDB driver fails to load, so the game boots without any external services.
-   > restarts.
+   > Data will reset whenever the server restarts.
 4. Run the development server:
    ```bash
    bun dev